 This is a useful technique if you want to create transparency between shapes.
 To begin, simply draw a series of overlapping shapes and fill them with the colour of your choice.

-When that's complete, select all of the images.
-Go to Window>Transparency to bring up the Transparency palette if it's not already active.
-In the Transparency palette, set the mode to Multiply and the transparency to 70.
-This will give you a nice effect.
+When that's complete, select all the images.
+Go to 'Window > Transparency' to bring up the Transparency pallet if it's not already active.
+Set the mode to Multiply and the transparency to 70.

 As you can see, there are some really cool effects you can create with Illustrator.
 If you've stumbled across a cool Illustrator tip or technique, why not share it with the community in the comments below?